devmad119/NFTProject/README.md

 #### Buy

 A user can buy those NFT which someone else offered.
-This will require paying the requested price (the Ether will be transferred to the smart contract to be claimed later on).
+This will require paying the requested price (the Ether will be transferred to the smart contract to be claimed later on)

 #### Claim Funds